-DOE facilities at PGDP that are no longer in service will be scheduled for D&D if they are radiologically or chemically contaminated.
+DOE facilities at PGDP that are no longer in service will be scheduled for decontamination and decommissioning if they are radiologically or chemically contaminated.
 In addition, in some cases, other DOE facilities that are not contaminated also will be scheduled for shutdown and/or deconstruction.
-As D&D progresses or other facilities are
+As decontamination and decommissioning progresses or other facilities are shutdown, these facilities will be scheduled for decontamination and decommissioning or deconstruction.
+The potential for release from decontamination and decommissioning and associated activities is unique to each project.
+Furthermore, any KPDES outfall that would be affected also would be dependent upon the location of the project.

-D&D and Other Projects BMPs.
-Each D&D and other shutdown projects at PGDP are unique, and effective BMPs should be established during the planning phase of the project; therefore, the LATA Kentucky ES&H function will review each project during the planning phase and through the WPCP to ensure that BMPs are included in the project requirements.
+Decontamination and Decommissioning and Other Projects BMPs.
+Each decontamination and decommissioning and other shutdown projects at PGDP are unique, and effective BMPs should be established during the planning phase of the project; therefore, the D&R contractor's HSS&Q function will review each project during the planning phase and through the WPCP to ensure that BMPs are included in the project requirements.
 For projects accomplished by a subcontractor, appropriate BMPs are included in the requirements of the subcontract for the project.
 For self-performed work, regulatory compliance will ensure that appropriate BMPs are included in the work packages for all self-performed work.
 In addition to storm water control BMPs identified in Appendix B, the project will take measures to minimize contact of storm water with demolition debris and minimize potential for contaminated run-off to reach storm drains/outfalls.